 Early Life

-Diego Della Valle was born on December 30, 1953, in Sant'Elpidio a Mare, Italy, in the Marche region.
+Diego Della Valle was born in Sant'Elpidio a Mare, Italy, on December 30, 1953.
 He is the grandson of Filippo Della Valle, who started a shoemaking business in the 1920s.
-Della Valle graduated from the University of Bologna with a law degree in 1975, but he soon joined the family business.
+Diego studied law at the University of Bologna, earning a degree in 1975, though he later focused on the family business instead of pursuing a legal career.

 Rise to Success